dmitrygunyashov/cryptopay-api/README.md

 ## Error handling

-Whenever an error is encountered, the answer to a JSON API call will have :
+Whenever an error is encountered, Cryptopay response will include:

  * An HTTP 422 status (Unprocessable entity) or HTTP 400 (Bad request), HTTP 401 (Unauthorized)
- * A JSON array of localized error messages as body
+ * A JSON array of localised error messages as body

 ## Successful calls

-If the API call was successful, the platform will answer with :
+If API call was successful, the platform will respond with :

- * An HTTP 200 status (OK) or HTTP 201 (Created),
+ * HTTP 200 status (OK) or HTTP 201 (Created),
- * A JSON representation of the entity being created or updated if relevant
+ * JSON representation of the entity being created or updated if relevant

 # API Calls